praveenshrrma/LAMA-AI-Chatbot-App/README.md

 ## Introduction

-In this project, we will build a **full-stack ChatGPT-like application** using **React**, **Express**, **MongoDB**, and **Google Gemini AI**.
 This app will allow users to interact with an AI chatbot powered by Google’s Gemini AI.
 The app includes features such as real-time messaging, secure user authentication, and the ability to store chat history and user data in MongoDB.
-Finally, the app is deployed on a **VPS** using **PM2** for process management, ensuring it runs smoothly even after closing the terminal.

-This project demonstrates how to integrate a powerful AI service with a user-friendly front-end, all backed by a solid and scalable back-end.
-It’s perfect for anyone interested in building AI-driven applications with modern web technologies.

 ## Tech Used